curl/everything-curl/internals/tests/file-format.md

 ### `<servercmd>`
 Special-commands for the server.

-The first line of this file will always be set to `Testnum [number]` by the test script, to allow servers to read that to know what test the client is about to issue.
+The first line of this file is always set to `Testnum [number]` by the test script, to allow servers to read that to know what test the client is about to issue.

 #### For FTP/SMTP/POP/IMAP